Binance Market Update (2022-10-20)

 Binance

-The global cryptocurrency market cap now stands at $0.92T, down by -0.48% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.93T, down by -0.28% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include VIDT, MDT, and MDX, up by 45%, 26%, and 13%, respectively.
+Market outperformers include MDT, MDX, and USTC, up by 32%, 16%, and 12%, respectively.

 Top stories of the day: